-PE days this term are Wednesdays and Thursday.
+Combe School continue to deliver high quality PE lessons at home using a daily Joe Wicks fix, plus Real PE lessons on Tuesdays and Fridays.
+On return to school PE days this term will be Tuesdays and Thursday.
 Please have labelled kit in school all week.
 In addition to this at Combe we aim to provide our children with ample opportunities to engage in physical activity so it with great pleasure that we continue to ‘Run Everyday’ on the days when PE is not taught as part of the curriculum.
 Therefore children should have trainers available in school at all times.

-Maths homework will be set every Monday, offering one week to complete tasks, before further tasks are presented.
-Spellings are given out on Tuesday, with an informal assessment the following Monday.
+Additional learning will be set every Monday in the form of Mathletics and ReadiWriter, offering one week to complete tasks, before further tasks are presented.
+Spellings are given out on Monday, with an informal assessment the following Monday.
 We continue to encourage children to read at home at least 5 times a week, offering incentives for successful completion of this enjoyable challenge.

 Our message at this time is clear.
 Look after yourself and do the best you can, making as much use of the ample learning opportunities that we are currently providing.
 Stay safe, well, happy and healthy.
 You are so important to us!